 The self-regulation system is built on the cooperation and support of responsible advertisers, from the largest multi-national corporations to the small business sector.

-The Advertising Standards Bureau is not a Government agency and the Advertising Standards Board is not appointed by Government and its members are not advertising industry representatives nor consumer lobby group representatives.
+Ad Standards is not a Government agency and the Ad Standards Community Panel is not appointed by Government and its members are not advertising industry representatives nor consumer lobby group representatives.

 As a self-regulated system suggests, the Government is not involved in making decisions about advertising complaints.

-Advertiser support for the complaints process is critical to the success of advertising self-regulation and the Advertising Standards Bureau.
+Advertiser support for the complaints process is critical to the success of advertising self-regulation and Ad Standards.
 Should the advertising self-regulation system fail, the alternative is almost certainly Government regulation.
 Government oversight would subject advertising to greater restrictions on content and around timeliness.